 Did you know?

-While the traditional white pearl is the most popular, there are also other colour varieties available.
-Below, we have put together a pearl colour chart.
+While the traditional white pearl is the most popular, there are also other colour varieties available:

 White – The innocence of white pearls represents beauty, purity and new beginnings